edzhelyov/product_manager/README.md

 After you have this running, you can create new Product type with this code:

-        laptop = Product.define :Laptop do
+        laptop = ProductType.define :Laptop do
           attribute :ram
           attribute :display
           attribute :color